antmicro/fmc-sata-adapter/README.rst

 Design status
 -------------

-Prototyping  and hardware verification of rev 1.0.0 is now in progress.
+Revision 1.0.0 has been initially verified in prototype.

 License
 =======